angeloilardi/javascript-quiz/README.md

 ![submit score preview](assets/images/submit-score-preview.png)

 The highscores board displays all the previously submitted scores.
-The highscores list can be reset by clicking 'Reset Highscores'.
+The highscores list can be reset by clicking 'Clear Highscores'.

 Scores are saved in the local storage.